These Are The 10 Most Conservative Cities In New York For 2019

 Summing Up The Conservative Strongholds in New York

-Well there you have it, the places in New York that have the highest number of conservatives per capita, with Medina ranking as the least conservative in the entire state.
+Well, there you have it, the places in New York that have the highest number of conservatives per capita, with Medina ranking as the most conservative in the entire state.

 If you’re curious, here are the least conservative cities in New York: